sudoer777/ceramapower-landing-page/about.md

 # How it works

 Currently, most laptop batteries use lithium-ion.
 Lithium-ion batteries work by storing charges in lithium atoms.
 As a lithium-ion battery discharges, these electrons leave the lithium atoms, "ionizing" them.
-These lithium ions move through a separator within the battery and recombine with electrons to recharge.[^1] (, add pic)
+These lithium ions move through a separator within the battery and recombine with electrons to recharge.[^1]

 [^1]: Source: [https://www.cei.washington.edu/education/science-of-solar/battery-technology/](https://www.cei.washington.edu/education/science-of-solar/battery-technology/)